zgock999/openwrt/README.md

 LEDE-Source
 ====

-LEDE-Project Source codes.
+LEDE-Project Source codes (Fork).
 Please refer to the wiki page for detailed explanation(Japanese only).

 ## Description
-LEDE-Project source codes forked by musashino_205.
-And I modified some of the soucecode for the following routers.
+Modified some of the soucecode for the following routers.

 - [x] BUFFALO WZR-900DHP (fix no LEDs defined)